 The Halloween Pumpkin Flotilla has welcomed visitors from all over the country into the picturesque north end of the Park for decades now.
 This spooky and awe-inspiring evening is unlike any other fall event in New York City!

-This year, our Halloween Pumpkin Flotilla is on Thursday, October 28, from 4:00 pm to 6:30 pm.
-You're also invited to join us on Tuesday, October 26 and Wednesday, October 27 for Halloween crafts, family-friendly entertainment, and a trick-or-treat scavenger hunt.
+This year, our Halloween Pumpkin Flotilla is on Thursday, October 27, from 4:00 pm to 7:00 pm.
+You're also invited to join us on Wednesday, October 26 for Halloween crafts and family-friendly entertainment.
 These events are free and open to all ages.
 Tickets are not required.
-If you’re interested in submitting your own pumpkin, be sure to check our guidelines!
+If you’re interested in submitting your own pumpkin to the flotilla, be sure to check our guidelines!

 We hope to see you at this memorable autumn event!
 Use the hashtag #CentralParkHalloween to share the fun from the Harlem Meer or to follow along from home.